-A person may already know the relationship between their relations, but need to prove so in order to bring that person into the country.
-For example a UK citizen may use DNA testing for immigration purposes in order to bring their child over as a legal requirement of the Home Office.
+A person may already know the relationship between their relatives, but need to prove so in order to bring that person into the country.
+For example, a UK citizen may use DNA testing for immigration purposes in order to bring their child over as a legal requirement of the Home Office.

 Peace of Mind DNA Testing